jfalkner/PFSM/README.md

 Here is a summary of how the algorithm works based on the images in the manuscript.

+First, consider that a tandem mass spectrum is based on a alphabet (amino acids).
+It is slightly confusing because the same word is repeated both forward and backward, but still just letters from an alphabet.

 ![Figure 1](figure-1.png)

+Next note that words are actually peptides.
+The amino acids that make up the peptide occasionally have combinations that end up ambiguous if you are working with spectrum masses.
+The solution is to consider all possibilities -- don't assume one is correct.

 ![Figure 2](figure-2.png)

+Another form of the ambiguous combination problem is cases where a spectrum lacks an expected peak.
+In these cases you must use multiple amino acids to fill the gap.
+If doing this, all permutations of the amino acids need be considered.

 ![Figure 3](figure-3.png)

+Once all spectra have been converted to graphs (NDFA) they can then be linked together as a single NDFA.
+This isn't yet helpful beyond setting us up for conversion of the NDFA to a single DFA that runs remarkably quickly.

 ![Figure 4](figure-4.png)

+Finally, the key step to getting fast performance.
+Conversion of NDFA to DFA.
+In other words, converting the graph(s) to a single state machine where for every state exactly one transition exists for every letter in the alphabet.
+Interestingly, this works the same if you are converting one word (a spectrum) or many (entire set of spectra).

 ![Figure 5](figure-5.png)

+Performance of testing this manuscript's implementation against real MS/MS data sets.
+It works and can handle lots of post translational modifications!

 ![Figure 6](figure-6.png)